yalnie/pixelrespawn.github.io/README.md

-This is the website for Linking Boy, the GBA emulator on iOS.
+This is the website for Linkboy, the ultimate GBA emulator for mobile devices.